-The Sub-Region Representative to the MPO is an elected Selectman from the designated Sub-Region.
+The Sub-Region Representative to the MPO is an elected Selectmanmember of a Select Board from the designated Sub-Region.
 The interests of the local officials and the public in the other 14 towns on Cape Cod are heard through four sub-region representatives.
-The sub-region representatives are elected to a three-year term by the selectmen in their respective sub-region.
-Sub-region representatives may select another selectman or town official to serve as an alternate in his/her absence.
+The sub-region representatives are elected to a three-year term by the selectmenSelect Board members in their respective sub-region.
+Sub-region representatives may select another selectmanSelect Board member or town official to serve as an alternate in his/her absence.